$\mathcal{T}$-matrix method for computation of second-harmonic generation upon optical wave scattering from clusters of arbitrary particles: Application to nonlinear optical interaction of bound states in the continuum: Applications and discussion

 The spectra of the scattering cross-sections corresponding to these spheroids are presented in Fig.~\ref{fig:SCS_singellip}.
-It can be seen in this figure that, both at the FF and SH, the scattering cross-section spectra of the spheroids converge to that of a sphere, depicted with red lines in Fig.~\ref{fig:SCS_singellip} and computed analytically, as the aspect ratio $\xi\to1$.
+It can be seen in this figure that, as the aspect ratio $\xi\to1$, both at the FF and SH the scattering cross-section spectra of the spheroids converge to that of a sphere, depicted with red lines in Fig.~\ref{fig:SCS_singellip} and computed analytically.
 This is the expected evolution because as $\xi\to1$ the spheroids become less elongated and approach a spherical shape.
 Moreover, the scattering cross-sections increase as the radius $c$ increases, which is explained by the fact that the geometrical area of the spheroids increases, too.
 Importantly, it can be seen in Figs.~\ref{fig:SCS_singellip}(a) and \ref{fig:SCS_singellip}(b) that the wavelengths of the corresponding plasmonic resonances are redshifted as $\xi$ increases, which is a well-known size-dispersion property of plasmonic resonance wavelength of nanoparticles.

 In Fig.~\ref{fig:Field_singellip} we plot the spatial profile of the electric near-field amplitude, $\lvert\vect{E}\rvert$, computed in the $y=0$ plane passing through the middle of a prolate spheroid with radii $a=\SI{50}{\nano\meter}$ and $c=\SI{80}{\nano\meter}$.
 The spheroid is centered at the origin of the coordinate system and the plots are evaluated at the incident wavelengths $\lambda_{inc}=\SI{580}{\nano\meter}$ and $\lambda_{inc}=\SI{1020}{\nano\meter}$ for the gold and silicon spheroids, respectively.
 These wavelengths correspond to the peaks in the SH scattering cross-section spectra indicating the excitation of plasmonic and Mie resonances, respectively.
-The most important conclusion revealed by these field profiles is that, as in the case of a sphere, most of the SH is generated at the surface of the nanoparticles.
+The most important conclusion revealed by these field profiles is that, as in the case of a sphere, most of the SH field is generated at the surface of the nanoparticles.